 However, we face significant challenges understanding the multifaceted variable of national image, the multiple parameters of which it is comprised, and the relative weight of each.
-There are substantial shortcomings in assessing and measuring image in general and diplomacy for several reasons.
-First, evaluating diplomacy and its effectiveness is inherently difficult.
+There are substantial shortcomings in assessing and measuring image in general and public diplomacy for several reasons.
+First, evaluating public diplomacy and its effectiveness is inherently difficult.
 There is a reason that some compare it to “a forester running out every morning to see how far his trees have grown overnight” (Cull, 2008, p.
 44).
 Many strategies are built on baseless speculations of “someone said something.”
-Concepts related to public diplomacy, such as national status, national resilience, national brand, and even nations’ positive or negative influence, are abstract, confusing, and consensual, further hindering evaluation.
+Abstruse concepts related to public diplomacies, such as national image, standing, brand, and nations’ positive or negative influence, are all confusing and non-consensual, further hindering evaluation.

 Second, there are many types of corporations (financial, political, social, cultural, and economic), and each promotes different indices and variables and uses different methodologies according to its specific agenda.
-Thus, there are methodological challenges to developing an “index of indices” for normalizing the various indices and variables.
-Further, nations each have their particular interest in the various issues.
+Thus, there are methodological challenges to developing an “index of indices,” which is significantly required for normalizing the various indices and variables.
+Further, nations each have their particular interest in the multiple issues which supposed to generate different public diplomacy strategies and tactics.
 Third, most published studies neglected to propose research methodologies for evaluating corporate or state public diplomacy.
 The few studies that have done so emerged from differing and rigid disciplines and made no attempt to integrate other disciplines, as is currently expected in the field.
 The fourth, final, and most significant difficulty pertains to developing quantitative and qualitative methodologies that cover the multiplicity of fields and variables relevant to global national image and public diplomacy while simultaneously enabling collecting precise data, longitudinal follow-up, and identifying trends that will allow practical recommendations to be made.

 Key Approaches to Evaluation and Measurement

+To develop a united methodological platform, we first must understand the significant attitudes toward measuring national images and public diplomacy.
 The deficiencies and lack of clarity prevailing in the field of public diplomacy stem from the dominant approaches to evaluation and measurement.

-Several approaches to evaluating and measuring public diplomacy can be identified and compared.
+Several main approaches to evaluating and measuring public diplomacy can be identified and compared.
 These include academic vs. professional, state vs. non-state, qualitative vs. quantitative, and positive vs. negative approaches.

 Approaches to Evaluating and Measuring Public Diplomacy